OpenTranslationBible/open-bible/en-GB/43.John/md/john-16.md

 ## John 16:31

-“Do you now believe?”
-Jesus replied.
+Jesus responded, “Do you believe now?”

 ## John 16:32